-For the databases world, two of the most popular benchmarks are the Wisconsin Benchmark [9] and the TPC Benchmark5 The Wisconsin Benchmark specifies a single relation, and columns with different duplicates ratios allow one to easily manipulate the selectivity of the test queries.
+For the databases world, two of the most popular benchmarks are the Wisconsin Benchmark [10] and the TPC benchmark5.
+The Wisconsin benchmark specifies a single relation, and columns with different duplicates ratios allow one to easily manipulate the selectivity of the test queries.
 The TPC Benchmark comes in different flavors so as to test database systems in several popular scenarios, like transactions in an order-entry environment (TPC-C), or a brokerage firm with related customers (TPC-E).
 These benchmarks gained popularity for a number of reasons, prominently because they capture concrete use-cases coming from industry, they are simple to understand and run, and they provide metrics that allow one to clearly identify winners and losers (e.g., cost per transaction or query mixes per hour).

-For the Semantic Web world, the situation is much less standardized, and a high number of benchmarks have been proposed.
+For the semantic web world, the situation is much less standardized, and a high number of benchmarks have been proposed.
 The most popular ones are LUBM [12], and BSBM [3], which are rather simple in the sense that they come either with a simple ontology, or with no ontology at all.
 These benchmarks do not allow one to properly test the performance of the reasoners in the context of complex and expressive ontologies-which are the vast majority when it comes to real-world applications.
-This aspect was pointed out in [31], where the authors proposed an extension of the LUBM benchmark (called UOBM) in order to overcome these limitations.
+This aspect was pointed out in [29], where the authors proposed an extension of the LUBM benchmark (called UOBM) in order to overcome these limitations.
 Rather than proposing a new benchmark, [13] identifies a number of requirements for benchmarking knowledge base systems.
-In this work we follow a similar scheme, as we first identify a number of key requirements for OBDA benchmarking and then we validate our benchmark against those requirements.
+In this work we follow a similar scheme, as we first identify a number of key requirements in OBDA benchmarking and then we validate our benchmark against those requirements.

-A recent and relevant effort concerning benchmarks in the Semantic Web context comes from the DBPedia Benchmark [20].
+A recent and relevant effort for what concerns benchmarks in the semantic web context comes from the DBPedia benchmark6.
 In this benchmark, the authors propose a number of key features, like a data generator to produce "realistic" instances of increasing sizes, a number of real-world queries gathered from the DBPedia SPARQL endpoint, and the DBPedia ontology.
-Although this is an extremely valuable effort in the context of knowledge base systems, there are still a number of characteristics that make the DBPedia Benchmark unsuitable for OBDA benchmarking (see Section 3).
+Although this is an extremely valuable effort in the context of knowledge base systems, yet there are a number of characteristics that make the DBPedia benchmark unsuitable for OBDA benchmarking (see Section 3).

-The last effort in order of time comes from the attempt to create a council like TPC in the context of graph-like data management technologies, like Graph Data Base Management Systems or systems based on RDF graphs.
-The council is called $LDBC^6$, and it has so far produced two benchmarks related to data publishing and social use-cases.
-This is a remarkable effort, however the ontologies used in these benchmarks are in RDFS, rather than full OWL 2 QL; therefore, they might miss to test important OBDA-specific pitfalls, such as reasoning w.r.t. existentials [23].
+The last effort in order of time comes from the attempt to create a consortium like TPC in the context of graph-like data management technologies, like Graph Data Base Management Systems or systems based on RDF graphs.
+The consortium is called LDBC7, and it has so far produced two benchmarks related to data publishing and social use-cases.
+This is a remarkable effort, however the ontologies used in these benchmarks are in RDFS, rather than full OWL 2 QL; therefore, they might miss to test important OBDA-specific pitfalls, like reasoning w.r.t. existentials [23].